sng2c/Cyclo/README.md

 If you want to receive Locations when your app is background,

-1. CREATE CycloConnector in your `LOCAL SERVICE` as foreground.
+* 1st solution.
+CREATE CycloConnector in your `LOCAL SERVICE` as foreground.
-1. CREATE explicit `BroadcastReceiver` which is descripted in AndroidManifest.xml, and use CycloConnector(context, statusListener, broadcastAction) constructor.
+* 2nd solution.
+CREATE explicit `BroadcastReceiver` which is descripted in AndroidManifest.xml, and use CycloConnector(context, statusListener, broadcastAction) constructor.
   It is required to use same `ACTION` string both like below.